clas12brescia/LTCCefficiency/README.md

 that put the paths of all hipo files present in the directory.

-After the run finished, the histograms can be found in the root file `out_LTCCefficiency.root`.
+After the run finish, the histograms can be found in the root file `out_LTCCefficiency.root`.
 To see the main histograms of the analysis, run the ROOT macro `viewHistos.cxx` with:

 ```bash